Announcing Niagara Pro

 If you have any questions, don’t hesitate to ask!

-Of course, it’s totally fine if you don’t want to or cannot support me.
+Of course, it’s fine if you don’t want to or cannot support me.
 You can still use Niagara like you are used to.

 Thank you for taking the time to read through the article.